 Financial and Corporate Services Division

-The Financial and Corporate Services Division forecasts and manages the Ministry’s budget, funds and monitors financial activities, and prepares the Department and Ministry annual financial statements.
+The Financial and Corporate Services Division forecasts and manages the Ministry’s budget and funds.
+It also monitors financial activities and prepares the Department and Ministry annual financial statements.
 The division oversees health facilities planning and co-ordinates infrastructure projects with Alberta Infrastructure and Alberta Health Services.
 Finally, the division is responsible for human resource services, corporate services, procurement services and economic support which enables the Department to fulfill its mandate.
-The Human Resources function has been included in this division.